widesky/docs/content/en/products/cloud/vis/_index.md

 ## WideSky data plugin

 We've extended Grafana to included a feature-rich data plugin for WideSky using the [GraphQL API](../../../reference/apis/cloud/graphql/).
 This plug-in includes a variety of features to assist with the analytics construction, including:
-+ An interactive query editor with:
++ An interactive query builder that supports:
-  + Automatic Project Haystack contextually aware filter suggestions
+  + Contextually aware Project Haystack filter suggestions
-  + Support for nested GraphQL queries for complex data transformations and analytics
-  + GraphQL schema introspection and helper text to provide contextually aware field choices
+  + GraphQL schema introspection and helper text to provide contextually aware choices
 + Support for both time series and table panel types
 + Support for Grafana templates
 + Real-time control buttons

 You will be issued with a URI and administrator level credentials.
-You can use the guides below to create your first WideSky dashboard.
+You can use the guides below to understnad how to user the plugin.

 {{% alert title="Note"  color="primary" %}} If you're new to Grafana, we recommend visiting their [getting started guide](https://grafana.com/docs/grafana/latest/guides/getting_started/) to get acquainted with Grafana basics.
 {{% /alert %}}